Addepar/ember-table/README.md

 - Single, multiple row selection.
 - Table grouping.

+## Documentation

+For more detailed documentation, clone the repo, run `yarn && yarn start` and then navigate to `http://localhost:4200/docs`

 ## Usage.

 To use `Ember Table`, you need to create `columns` and `rows` dataset.